-(a) The Director of the State Office of Economic Opportunity shall administer a Home Weatherization Assistance Program under such rules, regulations, funding, and funding requirements as may be imposed by federal law.
+(a) The Director of the State Office of Economic Opportunity shall administer the Home Weatherization Assistance Program under such rules, regulations, funding, and funding requirements as may be imposed by federal law.

-(b) In addition, the Director shall supplement, or supplant, any federal program with a State Home Weatherization Assistance Program.
+(b) In addition, the Director shall supplement, or supplant, any federal program with the State Home Weatherization Assistance Program.